menu icon

 Making the Cookies

 • Weigh or measure the sugar and set it aside.
-Then in another bowl, weigh or measure the flour, salt, baking powder, regular and dark cocoa, running a whisk through to blend.
+In another bowl, weigh or measure the flour, salt, baking powder, regular cocoa, and dark cocoa.
+Run a whisk through the mixture to blend everything together.

-• Preheat oven to 350° and line 2 half-sheet cookie pans with parchment paper.
-I am using a medium cookie scooper.
-Add the cookie dough to your hand and roll it into a ball.
-I get 12 balls to a sheet pan with about 2" between the balls.
-Bake for 10-12 minutes.
-After baking, leave the cookies on the pan for a minute before moving them to a cooling rack.
-Add topping after they have completely cooled.
+• Preheat the oven to 350°F (175°C or 180°C) and line two half-sheet pans with parchment paper.
+Using a medium cookie scooper, add the cookie dough to your hand and roll it into a ball.
+I get twelve balls on a sheet pan with about two inches between each one.
+Bake for 10 to 12 minutes.
+After baking, leave the cookies on the pan for one minute before moving them to a cooling rack.
+Add the topping after they have completely cooled.

 Topping for Cookies

 • Add the white chocolate wafers to a microwave-safe bowl.
-Use the melt cycle on your microwave if it has that feature and follow the instruction for your microwave.
-If not, press the 30-second button, then stir the wafers.
-Return the chocolate into the microwave, do another 10 seconds and stir again.
-If there are only a couple of wafers not completely melted, stir for a minute.
-You can do another 10 seconds.
+Use the melt cycle on your microwave if it has that feature and follow the instructions for your model.
+If not, heat the wafers for thirty seconds, then stir.
+Return the bowl to the microwave for another ten seconds and stir again.
+If only a couple of wafers are not completely melted, stir for a minute to see if they will melt on their own.
+You can do one or two more ten-second burst if needed.
 Be careful not to overheat the white chocolate.
 You want it smooth.

-• Take a spoonful of white chocolate and go back and forth over the top of the cooled cookie.
-Sprinkle the crushed peppermint onto the top of the white chocolate.
-I had to heat two batches of the white chocolate to finish all the cookies.
+• Take a spoonful of white chocolate and move it back and forth over the tops of about six cooled cookies at a time.
+Sprinkle the crushed peppermint onto the white chocolate before moving on to the next six cookies.
+When you are finished, move the cookies back to the cooling rack to let the toppings set.

 Notes